CUBRID/cubrid-manual/en/sql/transaction.rst

 If *mark* value is not given, the transaction terminates canceling all changes including all savepoints created in the transaction.
 If *mark* value is given, changes after the specified savepoint are canceled and the ones before it are remained.

+The below example shows how to rollback a part of a transaction.
+Firstly, specify savepoints SP1, SP2.

 .. code-block:: sql

+    -- csql> ;autocommit off

     CREATE TABLE athlete2 (name VARCHAR(40), gender CHAR(1), nation_code CHAR(3), event VARCHAR(30));
     INSERT INTO athlete2(name, gender, nation_code, event)
     VALUES ('Lim Kye-Sook', 'W', 'KOR', 'Hockey');